 14. Pentium chip

-The Indo-American scientist Vinod Dham is known as the father of Pentium chip.
-He contributed to the development of Intel’s Pentium microprocessor.
+The Indo-American scientist Vinod Dham made a great contribution to the development of Intel’s Pentium Microprocessor.

 15. Fibre Optic Communication